 Stress Tests (Stress Echocardiogram)

-- Nuclear Stress Test
+Nuclear Stress Test

-- Holter Monitor and Event Loop Monitoring
+Holter Monitor and Event Loop Monitoring

-- Duplex Doppler Ultrasound
+Duplex Doppler Ultrasound

-- Color Doppler Ultrasound
+Color Doppler Ultrasound

-- Pulse Volume Recording (PVR)
+Pulse Volume Recording (PVR)

+Stroke is a disease that affects the arteries leading to and within the brain.
+It is the No. 5 cause of death and a leading cause of disability in the United States.
 A stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or bursts or ruptures.
 When that happens, part of the brain cannot get the blood and oxygen it needs, so it and brain cells die.

+What are the types of stroke?
 Stroke can be caused either by a clot obstructing the flow of blood to the brain (called an ischemic stroke) or by a blood vessel rupturing and preventing blood flow to the brain (called a hemorrhagic stroke).
 A TIA (transient ischemic attack), or “mini stroke”, is caused by a temporary clot.

+What are the effects of stroke?
 The brain is an extremely complex organ that controls various body functions.
 If a stroke occurs and blood flow can’t reach the region that controls a particular body function, that part of the body won’t work as it should.